RostCS/DU-FuelScreen/README.md

 ## Customization

-The script can be customized within the Advanced -> Edit Lua Paramaters menu, though due to the length of the strings, this can both look and feel clunky.
+~~The script can be customized within the Advanced -> Edit Lua Paramaters menu, though due to the length of the strings, this can both look and feel clunky.~~ | Temporarily disabled

 For an easier to read configuration, Go to Advanced -> Edit Lua Script, click unit under slots, and start() under filters.
 This will display a section of the code where the variables can more easily be read.